kazo1989/Main-TB/README.md

-# Repository napravljen za discord primjer/lični throwback...
+# Repository made for discord ~ example/personal throwback...

-Ovdje se nalaze neki od mojih početnih projekata.
-Dakle bukvalno projekti na kojima sam radio dok sam učio o design-u i code-u.
-Nije bilo baš skoro, ali svakako može poslužiti kao neki primjer, odnosno neki moj lični throwback.
+Here are some of my initial projects.
+So literally the projects I worked on while I was learning about design and code.
+It wasn't very recent, but it can certainly serve as an example, that is, some of my personal throwback.

-P.S. ~ jelen.png je bio prevelik .psd file pa sam ga konvertovao u sliku (.png), ali koga zanima, svakako mogu poslati i taj .psd file
+P.S. ~ jelen.png was too big .psd file so I converted it to a picture (.png), but if anyone is interested, I can definitely send that .psd file too to you.

 ## By Petar